Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 6

 laughing at the Britishers and are

-working down the [[?]] with
+working down the Coast with

-the object of striking at England
+the object of striking at England.

-on the land and waiting on
+on the land and waiting an

 opportunity to smash in on the